Healthcare is, and should always be, primarily about health. But the inescapable truth is that all medical services cost money.

 Machine learning (ML) algorithms thrive on large amounts of data that hospitals, clinics, doctor’s facilities, and medical research centers can use to boost decision-making capabilities.

-In RCM, machine learning can help recognize claims that are likely to be denied before they are submitted and recommend corrections.
+In RCM, machine learning can help recognize claims likely to be denied before they are submitted and recommend corrections.
 Another example is predicting patient outcomes to help providers make informed decisions when handling risk-based cases.

 Optical Character Recognition